The Path to a Career as a Financial Advisor

 Many financial advisors choose to start their own companies and work for themselves.
 This route is usually better suited for people who already have some experience in the industry.

 Other Career Opportunities for Financial Advisors

-For a financial advisor who have developed expertise in a specific area of investing or client service, becoming a specialist at either a regional or national level within the firm is possible.
+Being a financial advisor can open up other possible career paths and options for advancement.
+For financial advisors who have developed expertise in a specific area of investing or client service, becoming a specialist at either a regional or national level within a firm is possible.

 In some firms, some financial advisors technically remain within the function but reduce or eliminate their own interactions with clients, and instead turn to actively managing client accounts on behalf of the firm's other financial advisors.

 Those interested in pursuing a management track can move on to become a branch sales manager or branch manager for a financial institution.
 Depending on the firm's policies and the size of the office, a financial advisor who moves into a branch management position may or may not have the opportunity to retain a book of business.